dao-xyz/peerbit/docs/topics/integrity.md

 - **Automated Address Generation**: Peerbit generates unique program addresses based on the program specification or what, in many cases, would represent a database schema.
 These addresses are calculated using a combination of schema properties, ensuring that each database is uniquely identifiable.

 - **Manual Identification**: Users also have the option to manually specify when composing higher-order functionality with building blocks like the [Document store](/modules/program/document-store/).
 This manual identification ensures that databases with identical schemas remain distinguishable.
+See [here](/modules/program/document-store/?id=determinism) for example how you can preconfigure identifiers for a document store so that the resulting db address will be deterministic.

 ## Schema-Based Access Control